aseaboyer-intrax/stdclassjs/README.md

 The `mixin` method is _not_ copied by either `mixin` or `extend`; however, it can be manually copied should you want to extend the functionality of StdClass itself.

+A reference to the parent class prototype is also statically attached for convenience so that you can reference parent methods without refering to the parent by name.
+This helps avoid refactoring if your parent class changes or is renamed.

+* `parent`
+    * `Child.parent === Parent.prototype`
+    * This is a shortcut allowing access to the parent class prototype object without referencing the parent class by name.

+You can of course still use the parent class name if you prefer.

 Examples
 --------